Monday, August 30, 2010

 Pete Bellotte who wrote the English lyrics for "Pretty Maid" has been churning out hits for many years.
 Pete was a British lyricist and producer, most notable for his collaborations with Giorgio Moroder.
 His hits include "Hot Stuff", "I Feel Love", "Love To Love You Baby" and "Son Of My Father".

-Tony Marshall was born February 3, 1938 in Baden-Baden as Herbert Anton Bloeth.
-He changed his name to Herbert Anton Hilger before changing for a third time to Tony Marshall.
-He settled on the name Tony Marshall in about 1965 when he started training as an opera singer at Karlsruher College of Music.
 Before his opera career took off Tony made the German top 40 with his first single "Schöne Maid".
 Since then he has had many hits in Germany but is considered a one-hit-wonder in Oz.

 In 1976 a disco version of "Pretty Maid" was issued by Pretty Maid Company (click label at right).